Upcoming Travel Calendar

 May 2019 - Mike and Sandy have booked a Tauck bus tour in the Pyrenees Mountains area of Spain, but tired of sleeping on planes, they'll get over to Europe by taking a cruise ship from Florida to Barcelona rather than flying.
 Oh, and why not visit some Florida friends before getting on the cruise ship?

 October 2019 - Mike and Sandy head to their time-share in Maui again.
 Love those sunsets!

 NEW ENGLAND/CANADA Oct 2018

 Mike & Sandy are now back home from their fall foliage cruise with their church travel group.
-After some sightseeing in Boston, the group boarded the Windstar Line's Star Pride (formerly the Seabourn Pride).
+After some sightseeing in Boston, the 30-strong group boarded Windstar Line's Star Pride (formerly the Seabourn Pride).
 The Star Pride has many of the amenities of a "real" cruise ship, but carries just 212 passengers.
-The fall foliage was a bit weak, but pretty regardless.
+The fall foliage was a little sparse, but pretty regardless.
+A little sightseeing in Montreal, the last port, wrapped up the adventure.
 Some pictures are here.